 National Treasury

-- promote national government’s fiscal policy and the coordination of macroeconomic policy
+• promote national government's fiscal policy and the coordination of macroeconomic policy;

-- ensure the stability and soundness of the financial system and financial services
+• ensure the stability and soundness of the financial system and financial services;

-- coordinate intergovernmental financial and fiscal relations
+• coordinate intergovernmental financial and fiscal relations;

 Supporting infrastructure development and economically integrated cities and communities

-Managing future spending growth and fiscal risk
+Managing future spending growth, fiscal risk and government’s assets and liabilities

-Making government procurement more efficient
+Streamlining government procurement

 Strengthening financial management in government